 Other creative pursuits

-Retreats can focus solely on creative writing; but more often than not they include other creative or mindful pursuits that help create an optimum flow state.
+Retreats can focus solely on writing, but often they include other pursuits that help nurture creativity.

-From reading a novel in your local café, attending a dance class or going for a walk/run with a friend in the woods; sometimes taking a ‘creative break’ is the most refreshing thing we can do.
+A popular choice is yoga or meditation, but if that doesn’t float your boat, there are plenty of other ideas to try.
+From reading a novel in your local café, attending a dance class or going for a walk with a friend in the woods, sometimes taking a ‘creative break’ is the most refreshing thing we can do.

-It’s good to remember that real writing retreats most certainly have their place and are worth the price to stay in a different environment around like-minded people.
-That said, there’s absolutely nothing wrong with creating our own to reap the same benefits.
+Paid writing retreats certainly have their place and are worth the price to stay in a different environment around like-minded people.

-So do you have any extra tips or ideas about improving your space, meeting writer friends or any of the other points I’ve discussed?
-Make sure to mention it in the comments section below.
+So do you have any extra tips or ideas about improving a writing space, meeting like-minded friends or any of the other points I’ve discussed?
+Make sure to mention it in the comments section below!